ibm-cloud-docs/cloud-infrastructure/on-prem-vpc-migration-rackware-rmm.md

 ## Architecture diagram
 {: #onprem2cloud-architecture}

-This diagram shows the architecture that you create with this guide.
+This diagram shows the architecture that you are about to create.

 ![Architecture](images/On-prem_to_VPC.svg){: caption="Figure 1.
 Architecture diagram" caption-side="bottom"}